Transparency International’s Corruption Perceptions Index (CPI) shows Canada is the top ranked country in the Americas.

 One way around this would be to bucket the CPI from a range of scores into risk level labels, such as high, medium high, medium, low and very low.
 Determine each country’s risk level based on where their score falls in the range.
 Then you assign point values to each risk level (i.e. 20 for risky country, 0 for low risk country)

 This would allow you to use the CPI risk alongside other indices that measure risk scores differently.

 You also need to include the reasons why you chose your methods and what existing models you used in your calculations.

 To learn more about how to use CPI and other indices to calculate geographic risk score, watch our recent webinar on Assessing AML Geographic Risk.
-If you want to speak to an Alessa risk specialist about calculating risk score, the corruption perception index and more, contact us today.
+If you want to speak to an Alessa risk specialist about calculating risk score, the corruption perception index, our risk scoring software solution and more, contact us today.